 This section describes how to use your radio to access and playback your audio files via USB memory devices.

-USB memory devices plug into the rectangular slot on the top of the radio.
+USB memory devices plug into the rectangular slot on the top of your radio on the left hand side.

 Important: Your radio is only designed to work with USB flash memory devices.
 It is not intended to be connected to hard disk drives or any other type of USB device.